 • A native of Walla Walla, Wash., Thompson played for Montana for four seasons (1999, 2001-03).
 He helped the Grizzlies to five Big Sky Championships and one national championship (2001) during his five-year career in Missoula.
 He played in 44 career games with 103 total tackles, including 8.5 tackles for loss.

 • Graduated with a degree in health enhancement from Montana in May 2004.
 He married the former Mikal Mickleson of Missoula, Mont., in the summer of 2008.
-They have two sons, Mac and Spencer.
+They have three sons, Mac, Austin, and Teague.

 Andy Thompson, Defensive Coordinator/Linebackers